particle-iot/particle-cli/README.md

 # Particle CLI

 The Particle CLI is a powerful tool for interacting with your IoT devices and the Particle Cloud.
 The CLI uses [node.js](http://nodejs.org/) and can run on Windows, Mac OS X, and Linux.
-It's also [open source](https://github.com/spark/particle-cli) so you can edit and change it, and even send in your changes as [pull requests](https://help.github.com/articles/using-pull-requests) if you want to share!
+It's also [open source](https://github.com/particle-iot/particle-cli) so you can edit and change it, and even send in your changes as [pull requests](https://help.github.com/articles/using-pull-requests) if you want to share!

 ## Known Issues
 * The Wireless Photon Setup Wizard will only automatically switch networks on OS X. Users of other operating systems will need to manually connect their computer to the Photon's Wi-Fi.
 You will be prompted during the wizard when this is required.

 ## Installing

-#### If you've previously installed the old version of this package,```spark-cli```, please uninstall it before continuing.
-#### Simply type: ```npm uninstall -g spark-cli``` into the command line.

 For the most up-to-date installation instructions, including Windows installer, see [CLI - Installation](https://docs.particle.io/guide/tools-and-features/cli/photon/#installing) on our documentation site.